BrianLesko/SQL-document-tokenizer/readme.md

 This code uses the following libraries:
 - `streamlit`: for building the user interface.
-- `pyobjc`: for the PDF text extraction.
-- `lz4`: for compressing the encoded text.
+- `pandas`: for manipulating dataframes

 &nbsp;